My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

-I’m here for spiritual guidance, manifestation coaching, psychedelic integration, or personalized ritual.
-I offer a limited number of intuitive tarot readings per week (virtually on Zoom).
+I offer spiritual guidance, psychedelic integration, transition support, or personalized ritual.
 And I can also be booked for public speaking, education or consultation sessions.

 |$80 – $120|